 In October 1944, young Trevor Bruttenholm is present as Nazi agents led by Grigori Rasputin attempt to open a gateway that will unleash gods from another dimension.
 The Allied Forces foil the plan but the experiment leaves behind a tiny demon, which the soldiers take and nickname Hellboy.
 In the present day, FBI agent John Myers is reassigned to the top secret Bureau for Paranormal Research and Defense, which is led by Bruttenholm.
 Myers meets the now adult Hellboy who works for the Bureau and has gained the status of tabloid myth due to his frequent escapes.
 In investigating and tackling a demonic monster that has been left behind during a museum robbery, Hellboy and Bruttenholm realize they are dealing with the renewed menace of Rasputin and his Nazi associates who are determined to complete the rituals they failed to in 1944.

 Hellboy the film is not too far removed from various other demonic comic-book superheroes that have crept onto screen in recent years – notably Spawn (1997), Faust: Love of the Damned (2000) and Ghost Rider (2007).
 If Spawn and Faust tap into the dark avenging superhero look created by the graphic novel era Batman and copies, then perhaps you could say that Hellboy feels (at times) like the demonic superhero equivalent of X-Men (2000).
 Perhaps X-Men crossbred with an episode of tv’s Angel (1999-2004)?
-Guillermo Del Toro has made some amazing films – in particular, the breathtaking Blade II, one of the best ever screen adaptations of a Marvel comic, and Pan’s Labyrinth.
-Alas Hellboy, surprisingly so for what is a longtime dream project of Del Toro’s, emerges as his most disappointing film so far.
+Guillermo Del Toro has made some amazing films – in particular, Blade II and Pan’s Labyrinth.
+Alas Hellboy, surprisingly so for what is a longtime dream project of Del Toro’s, emerges as disappointing.
 It is certainly better than either Spawn or Faust, yet it is also disappointing, even though Mike Mignola closely collaborated with Del Toro to bring the comic-book to the screen.

 Alas, not quite the same can be said the rest of Hellboy.
 It feels less like Guillermo Del Toro is tapping anything dark and Gothic, than it does comic-book H.P.
 Lovecraft.
 Del Toro has stripped the film of all plot to the point that it is no more than a series of action sequences with Hellboy battling Lovecraftian demon figures.
 There is flash, bang, slime, energy bolts – but not much else.
 There is a degree of competence to it but we have seen much of this before and Del Toro does nothing particularly remarkable to animate it – certainly not in the way that he did with Blade II.
 The sad truth is that beyond Ron Perlman, who is on top form, and Guillermo Del Toro’s driving kinesis, there is disappointingly little else to Hellboy.